Extension and Outreach

 - Spreading the carbon farming facts – 10 April 2013

-The Extension and Outreach program is administered by the Australian Government Department of Agriculture.
+The Extension and Outreach program was administered by the Australian Government Department of Agriculture and Water Resources.
 To find out more about the other programs administered by the department under the Carbon Farming Futures, please follow the links below: